secure-systems-lab/code-style-guidelines/C++_Style_Guide.md

 These guidelines provide examples of what to do (or not to do) when writing C/C++ code for the projects of the Secure Systems Lab in the NYU Tandon School of Engineering.

+The style guide provided here is intended to improve the readability of code and make it consistent across the wide spectrum of C/C++ code.
 The features that your code must have are readability, security, correctness, robustness and performance.

 In general for C/C++ programming languages we use [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).

 Since security is an importan for Secure Systems Lab, we also should follow some security rules.

-For secure C++ coding please have a look follow link:
+* For secure C++ coding please have a look follow link:
 [The C++ rules.](https://www.securecoding.cert.org/confluence/pages/viewpage.action?pageId=637)

-For secure C coding please have a look follow link:
+* For secure C coding please have a look follow link:
 [The C rules.](https://www.securecoding.cert.org/confluence/display/c/SEI+CERT+C+Coding+Standard)

 # See Also